Category Archives: Creative Process

 –Hunter Museum chief curator, Nandini Makrandi.

-An examination of some of the photographs in the exhibition will serve to illustrate how the willingness of the Magazine’s editor to take chances often results in images that are unforgettable.
+An examination of some of the photographs in the exhibition will illustrate how the Magazine’s editor’s willingness to take chances often results in unforgettable images.

 Salgado--Kuwaiti Inferno (cover)